 Teague et al. 2010: Besides the heavy use of fire in this study (which is almost never a part of HPG) the movement of animals was, once again, not based on a grazing plan or on maintaining a certain rest period, but instead the decision to move was based on “The Grazing Manager (TGM) optical utilization score (scale of 0 to 5) of Kothmann and Hinnant (1999)”.
 This is an entirely different methodology than HPG.
 (Butterfield et al. 2006; Savory and Butterfield 1998)

 ….
-Now we are down to 17 studies.
-Four studies, out of the original twenty three, have been shown to be not even remotely studies of “Holistic Planned Grazing™”, one has been confirmed as a legitimate study of HPG, and one is not included in my analysis since I could not access the paper online.
+Now we are down to 18 studies.
+Four studies, out of the original twenty three, have been shown to be not even remotely studies of “Holistic Planned Grazing™”, and one has been confirmed as a legitimate study of HPG.

 Question 2: Did any of the studies implement anything remotely resembling a Holistic Context/Holistic Decision Making?